ArkylTrulock/Analytics_VYM_AX/SQL_Projects/Netflix_Data_Analysis/README.md

 ### Trends & Implications:

-**I** The sharp drop in TV Shows suggests a shift in content strategy, possibly favoring movies over series.
+**I:** The sharp drop in TV Shows suggests a shift in content strategy, possibly favoring movies over series.

-**II** Netflix may be focusing more on feature films, potentially due to audience preferences or production costs.
+**II:** Netflix may be focusing more on feature films, potentially due to audience preferences or production costs.

 ### Actionable Takeaways:

-**I** Further analysis is needed to understand whether this trend aligns with viewership demand.
+**I:** Further analysis is needed to understand whether this trend aligns with viewership demand.

-**II** Content strategy adjustments may be required to balance TV Show offerings if audience engagement remains high.
+**II:** Content strategy adjustments may be required to balance TV Show offerings if audience engagement remains high.

 ### 2. 🔢The Count, 💯Percentage, ⏳Previous Count, 📈📉Percentage Change & 🏅Count Rank Of The Top 10 Directors[.sql](2_Top_10_Directors.sql)